jolanglinais/outreach/blog/node-template.md

 **P**ostgreSQL, **N**ode, and **K**oa

 This acts as a guide for creating a relatively production ready backend micro-service, which can be customized to your needs.
+It already has error handling, logging, observability, rate limiting, graceful shutdown, a test file, and Docker optimizations.

 The reference template repository can be found at [`irmerk/pnk-stack`][repo]